sovonbd/brand-shop-client-10/README.md

 ---

-_This README serves as a guide and overview of Edumart.
+_This README serves as a guide and overview of Foodie.
 For detailed instructions and additional information, please refer to the project documentation or contact the contributor._